 Steps to save photos from iPhone to computer

-Choose a backup that has photos you want to save.
+Choose a backup that has iPhone photos you want to save.

-Select individual photos or choose "Save All" to import all the photos to your computer.
+Select photos or choose "Save All" to import all the photos to your computer.

 Here's an example of Decipher Backup Browser's easy-to-use interface where you select a backup and then can export iPhone camera roll photos to your computer.